 Course evaluations and course evaluation reports

 Course evaluations and course evaluation reports comprise an important part in the development of the courses at Lund University, but also of student influence.
 It is through the course evaluations that the students’ experiences of individual courses are captured.
 In the course evaluation reports, teaching staff and students identify what is to be done to improve the education.
-A review of the regulations for course evaluations and course evaluation reports is being conducted in the autumn of 2020.
+A review of the regulations for course evaluations and course evaluation reports is being conducted in the autumn of 2020 and onwards.

 - Course evaluation means that students in a course convey their views on and experiences of the course.
 This often takes place in the form of a survey.

 - Course evaluation reports refer to the summary and documentation of the points of view of both the students and the teaching staff.
 This may also include other documents, e.g. exam results.

 Chapter 1 Section 14 of the Higher Education Ordinance stipulates that all students who participate in or who have completed a course shall be given the opportunity to express their experiences of the course and offer comments on it.
 It is the students’ right, but not an obligation, to express their opinions in a course evaluation.